Dania2021/the-hangman/README.md

   * ### High Scores Screen

-       The Highscores screen will display the scores and the usernames of any of the users that have the top 5 scores and will continue to update through the googlesheet.
+       The High scores screen will display the scores and the usernames of any of the users that have the top 5 scores and will continue to update through the googlesheet.
 This screen also has an option at the bottom of the screen to let the user know what to input to go back to the Welcome screen.

       ![High Scores Screen Image](/images/high-score-img.png)